MAPS-ExM/MAPS/README.md

 The work presented in our paper however only uses the MitoTracker for the general outline of the structure and then fine-tunes an additional encoder to segment the inner structure.
 The code for this workflow is found in the `MitoTracker` directory.
 Pretrained models can be found [here](https://drive.google.com/drive/folders/1hziGW7KhJJamqSZKYRiE0BTvMJCi43xn?usp=share_link).
 These pre-trained models can be run with `/predict/make_predictions.py` and should be followed by `majorityVote.py` and `postprocess.py` to combine the ensemble predictions and apply basic post-processing.
+An example can be found [here](https://drive.google.com/drive/folders/1hziGW7KhJJamqSZKYRiE0BTvMJCi43xn?usp=share_link).

 ## Nucleus